JordanSpencerWu/old-website/_posts/blog/2016/2016-11-27-so-you-think-you-know-javascript.md

 ##### Prototypes

 JavaScript uses the prototypal inheritance and that everything in JavaScript is an object.
 Each object has its own property, you can use `hasOwnProperty()` to check if that object has a specific property.
-If that object doesn't have that specific property, you can check to see if it's prototype has that property using `object.__proto__.hasOwnProperty("someProperty")`, don't forget to use the `call` method to bind `this` to the function call if you want to invoked a function that is in the prototype chain.
+If that object doesn't have that specific property, you can check to see if it's prototype has that property using `__proto__.hasOwnProperty()`, don't forget to use the `call` method to bind `this` to the function call if you want to invoked a function that is in the prototype chain.
 You can create objects using functions, this is called function prototype.
 To do this you use the `new` keyword on a function constructor, a function constructor uses the `this` keyword to define properties and should not return anything.
 In ES6 the `class` feature makes creating object inheritance a lot easier.

 {% highlight javascript %}
   // --------------------------